-It is intended that these reforms will commence in early 2019.
+It is intended that these reforms will commence 1 July 2018.

 For existing mines with rehabilitation obligations or closure plans included in existing authority conditions, the holder will be asked to translate their authority rehabilitation conditions into milestones and milestone criteria.
 For authorities that do not have existing commitments regarding rehabilitation or post mining land use, the process of developing a proposed PRC Plan will require holders to prepare a PRC Plan including rehabilitation objectives, milestones and post mining land uses based on which stage the mining operation is in.